wolfboys/incubator-streampark-website/README.md

 [English](README.md) | [中文](README_ZH.md)

 This is the repository containing all the source code of `http://streampark.apache.org`.
-This guide will guide you how to contribute to the Apache StreamPark™ (Incubating) website.
+This guide will guide you how to contribute to the Apache StreamPark™ website.

 ## Branch